 Sometimes it is the people no one can imagine anything of, who do the things that no one can imagine. - Alan Turing

 Educational visits underpin the theoretical learning from the classroom.
-Previous years have visited Silicon Valley USA, Bletchley Park and The National Museum of Computing.
+In previous years, we have visited Silicon Valley USA, Bletchley Park and The National Museum of Computing.

-The subject area provides opportunities for students to develop both their interest and explore skills outside the curriculum through participating in lunchtime Computing Club, our enrichment activities and external challenges such as Bebras, TCS Oxford Computing, CyberFirst, British Informatics Olympiad, Big Bang and Cyber Discovery competitions.
+The subject area provides opportunities for students to develop both their interest and explore skills outside the curriculum through participating in after-school Robotic and Coding Club, our enrichment activities and external challenges such as Bebras, TCS Oxford Computing, British Informatics Olympiad and Big Bang competitions.

 To keep up to date with all of our latest news and activities of the New Hall Computer Science department, please follow @NewHallCS on Twitter

 Six of the top ten jobs held by graduates are related to computer sciences